patricia-ternes/Basic_WebDesign/02-CSS/README.md

 ```

 ### Font Degrade
-Sometimes the external font can not be used by the browser (even the *universal fonts*), so it is recommended to provide other possibilities to the browser know what to do in this case.
+Sometimes the font can not be used by the browser (even the *universal fonts*), so it is recommended to provide other possibilities to the browser know what to do in this case.
 The last font should be a generic one.
 ```css
 font-family: "Bad Script", "Brush Script MT", cursive;
 ```